hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-index: Returns the index of a value in a list
+`index`: Returns the index of a value in a list